 When you know about this book you realise Black Beauty isn’t as original as it at first appears to be.

-Margaret Blount lists the main similarities in her book Animal Land:
+Margaret Blount lists the main similarities between The Adventures Of A Donkey and Black Beauty in Animal Land:

 - Arabella Argus’s donkey is one of these animal writers that takes up its pen as enthusiastically as a romantic novelist; and composition brings its own reward: ‘How authorship affects other Animals, I know not; with me, it was beginning to be an imperious feeling,’ writes Jemmy the Donkey.
 His narrative does not push the moral too far by the use of melodrama or pathos